Aral-Sarrafi/Traffic_Sign_Classification_CNN/README.md

 * The shape of a traffic sign image is : (32,32,3)
 * The number of unique classes/labels in the data set is : 43

-Some of the images from the training data set is shown below:
+Some of the images from the training data set is shown below with the labels included as in the title:

 ![alt text][image1]

 ### Design and Test a Model Architecture